elitaone/SMRT-cappable-seq/README.md

 ```
 Description:

-This function performs the binomial test to determine the signicant accumulation (20% of reads) of reads at certain 3'ends.
+This function performs the binomial test to determine the signicant accumulation of reads at certain 3'ends, which is defined as termination site (TTS).